-How many historical markers are there in Wisconsin?
-There are least 2,754 of them, by our count.
-We have cataloged 2,837 historical markers and 110 war memorialsóeach individually presented on 2,913 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 2,838 historical markers in Wisconsin, by our count.
+We have cataloged 2,837 historical markers and 113 war memorials—each individually presented on 2,913 illustrated, annotated, and searchable pages of the Historical Marker Database.
 Pages for historical markers from this state make up 2.0% of our total.
-In addition, we are reasonably certain of another two historical markers in Wisconsin that we don’t yet have, and instead show on our Want List.
+In addition, we are reasonably certain of another historical marker in Wisconsin that we don’t yet have, and instead show on our Want List.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first Wisconsin marker in the database, Ringling Brothers Circus, was added April 8, 2007.
 It was photographed near Baraboo in Sauk County and was erected in 1956.
-The last one added was submitted on January 18, 2020, and titled Namur and the Norbertine Fathers: Community, Education, and Religion among Belgian-Americans.
-It is in Namur in Door County.
+The last one added was submitted earlier today, and titled Jorgens Park Preserve / A Tribute.
+It is near Scandinavia in Waupaca County.
 Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Wisconsin was erected in 1868.
-It was this one: Town of Rhine Civil War Monument, and one of our correspondents found it in Town of Rhine in Sheboygan County on October 8, 2013.
+It was this one: Town of Rhine Civil War Monument, and one of our correspondents found it in Rhine in Sheboygan County on October 8, 2013.

 Wisconsinites don’t want to forget their Settlements and Settlers history.
 How do we know?
-Because there are more historical markers in the database from Wisconsin about Settlements and Settlersó518 of themóthan about any other historical category.
-A close second is Industry and Commerce with 493 markers.
+Because there are more historical markers in the database from Wisconsin about Settlements and Settlers—542 of them—than about any other historical topic.
+A close second is Industry and Commerce with 511 markers.

-The first marker added to the database with the Settlements and Settlers category was Point Basse, added June 8, 2007.
+The first marker added to the database with the Settlements and Settlers topic was Point Basse, added June 8, 2007.
 It had been erected in 1963 in Nekoosa in Wood County.
-The last one submitted also was submitted on January 18, 2020, and titled Namur and the Norbertine Fathers: Community, Education, and Religion among Belgian-Americans.
-It had been erected in Namur in Door County.
-The earliest marker erected with the Settlements and Settlers category that we have listed was erected in 1887.
-It was Solomon Juneau, found in Milwaukee in Milwaukee County on November 26, 2010.
+The last one submitted also was submitted earlier today, and titled Jorgens Park Preserve / A Tribute.
+It had been erected near Scandinavia in Waupaca County.
+The earliest marker erected with the Settlements and Settlers topic that we have listed was erected in 1887.
+It is Solomon Juneau, found in Milwaukee in Milwaukee County on November 26, 2010.

 Getting back to Milwaukee County, the first marker added to the database from there, Captain Frederick Pabst, was added June 12, 2008.
 It was erected in 1992 in Milwaukee.
-The last one submitted was uploaded on November 4, 2019, and is titled Bob Uecker, in Milwaukee.
+The last one submitted was uploaded on August 31, 2020, and is titled Lake Protestant Cemetery and was erected in 2020, in St. Francis.
 The earliest marker erected in Milwaukee County that we have listed was erected in 1887.
 It was Solomon Juneau, found in Milwaukee on November 26, 2010.